RunnanZ/CAO-SBD/README.md

 1. Unpack the package

-2. Include subdirectory in your Matlab path
+2. Include the subdirectory in your MATLAB path

 3. Run the .m files with the prefix of "Main" to process the example samples.